-The application deadline for Early Decisions is January 1.
-Following the deadline for early admission the selection committee will evaluate and rate each applicant.
+The application deadline for Early Decisions is Jan.
+1, 2024.
+Following the deadline for early admission, the selection committee will evaluate and rate each applicant.
 Once applicant files have been reviewed, selected applicants will receive an invitation into the program.
 Candidates not accepted into the MSAT will receive notification from Franklin College through the ATCAS.

 We will continue to accept and review applications on a rolling basis until all seats have been filled with qualified students.
-Selected applicants will receive an invitation into the program.
-Applicants are strongly encouraged to submit application materials as soon as possible.
+The final date to submit an application for the July 2024 cohort is June 1, 2024.

 Admission to the MSAT is highly competitive and applicants will be ranked on the following admission requirements.